radiotaiso/dotfiles/README.md

 git clone https://github.com/radiotaiso/dotfiles.git ~/.dotfiles
 ```

 2. Execute `da_wae`.
-This script will stash unsaved stuff, pull from `main` pop the stash and then the magic of `stow`.
+This script will stash unsaved stuff, pull from `main`, pop the stash and then the magic of `stow`.

 ```zsh
 cd .bin